ask-bonk/ask-bonk/README.md

 - `GITHUB_WEBHOOK_SECRET` - Webhook secret for verifying GitHub requests

 BYO LLM keys: any [OpenCode supported provider](https://opencode.ai/docs/providers/) is, well, supported.
 Users provide their own API keys via repository secrets in their workflows.

+## Contributing

+This project is only slightly open to external contributions.
+Not all of them will be accepted, and that's OK :-)

 ## License